This photo really came to life, when I used the color space Lab Color as a tool.

 Notice I have switched to channel b.
 And what the heck is going on?
 The histogram is so narrow!
 This tells us, that the Lab Color’s gamut is ridiculously large, much bigger than e.g. the AdobeRGB gamut.
 This gives a lot of elbow room to work with the colors, without getting a lot of nasty artifacts, and this is one of the advantages.

-Remember, that when I work with the color channels and b I do not change the contrast, only the colors.
+Remember, that when I work with the color channels a and b I do not change the contrast, only the colors.
 Let’s pop some colors!

 I played around with channels a and b for a little while and ended up with the curves above.
 The image I got out of it looks like this: